Frequently Asked Questions

 1. Today — A day-by-day view of what’s planned and what happened (routines, doses, and health readings).

-2. Care — Active illness episodes: as-needed doses, fever and symptoms, notes, and (on the Family plan) short medication courses like antibiotics.
+2. Care — Active illness episodes: as-needed doses, fever and symptoms, notes, and (with Family Care) short medication courses like antibiotics.

 3. Family — People you track medications for, plus routines and sharing options for subscribers.